Chapter 8:

 'Will I do all this today?'

-'Well, it's a hospital at the end.'
+'Well, it's a hospital in the end of the day.'

-" Miss Karaza, it's your turn."
+"Miss Karaza, it's your turn."
 A nurse calling her in brought her back to reality.

 "Good.."
 She wanted to complete the sentence, but the dizziness won over her, with a hint of something else.

 'What.. was his name?'
-The question sparked in her mind suddenly.
+The question sparked in her mind, suddenly.

 "The magnetic field here doing a number on ya?"